Mary Roach On Our Remarkable, Replaceable Bodies

 when I arrived in the room where they were doing the tissue recovery, where they would be extracting the bone and the tendon and the skin, et cetera,

-people doing it said to me, this is the worst part of the job.
+one of the people doing it said to me, this is the worst part of the job.

 And I had preconceived notions of what the worst part of that job might be, but she was talking about handwriting on labels the same ID number over and over, double-checking, cross-checking the amount of paperwork and labeling, and then at the end, packing and shipping

 was the tedious and unpleasant part of her job, not the opening up of a leg and the extracting of bone or ligament.
+I guess I just wasn't expecting that.

-You mentioned at the beginning of the interview that you're getting older and you feel like parts of your body are wearing out.
+you mentioned at the beginning of the interview that you're getting older and you feel like parts of your body are wearing out.

-And I'm wondering how the kind of books that you write that are so explicit about body functions and about research into how the body works and this new book about new ways of like replacing organs.
+And I'm wondering how the kind of books that you write that are so explicit about body functions and about research into how the body works and this new book about new ways of replacing organs.

+Does that change your relationship to your own body?
 Does it make you more self-conscious about being in a body?
+Or has it made you more comfortable with your body?

 I

+like knowing more about what's going on in my body.
 And for the most part, it makes me appreciative, I guess.

-you know, in the intestinal tract, in the rectum, in particular, they've got these receptors that know when this organ is stretching and filling and let your brain know.
+Like I remember learning about stretch receptors and how you have these, you know, in the intestinal tract, in the rectum, particularly that got these receptors that know when this organ is stretching and filling and let your brain know.

 And I was like, that's how it works.
+So cool.

 So I am constantly marveling at all of this stuff going on in the background of myself.